IU Health Simon Cancer Center Office of Philanthropy

 Making a Difference for Cancer Patients

 Receiving a cancer diagnosis can be overwhelming.
-The cancer experts at Indiana University Health Melvin and Bren Simon Cancer Center work diligently to provide patients with the latest therapies, while addressing their unique needs and guiding them and their families through the treatment process.
+The cancer experts at Indiana University Health Simon Cancer Center work diligently to provide patients with the latest therapies, while addressing their unique needs and guiding them and their families through the treatment process.
 We know that in addition to outstanding medical treatment, our patients require a variety of services that address their emotional and financial needs during a very difficult time.
 Your donation can help.

 IU Health Simon Cancer Center